Last updated: 20/05/25

 Login Password

-• Enable “Use Apple Watch to unlock you applications and you Mac”
+• Enable “Use Apple Watch to unlock your applications and your Mac”

 Security & Privacy